If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 With various themed rides including Harry Potter, Jurassic Park, Fast and Furious and The Simpsons, this is great day out for all ages.

-This was one of the best things on the Los Angeles bucket list for me, especially as I got to meet some my favourite childhood characters!
+This was one of the best things on the LA bucket list for me, especially as I got to meet some my favourite childhood characters!

 17. Hit A Rooftop Bar